openhie/facility-recon/docs/source/dev/docs.md

 Do not replicate this process.
 It is here to document how it was done in the first place.
 Doing it again would delete or write over translations or remove them.

+* Setup Sphinx for the project.
+Enable Markdown support.
+Enable the webhook to trigger builds.
+* Create the source language docs.
+* Create projects in readthedocs.org for both the source language (facility-recon - no prefix/suffix) and the new one (facility-recon-fr)
+* Set languages correctly on both projects.
+* Assign the -fr project as a translation of the source.
+You must have two projects.

 Create `.pot` files for French.
 This puts a locales directory in `/docs/source/` and creates files for every `.md` and `.rst` file.
 ```sh
 cd docs